Skip to content

 BuiltinLoweringRustassert_eqRustMacro, printlnRustMacro

-TOML files define syntax patterns. ~330 template rules per target.
+TOML files define syntax patterns. ~330 template rules for the Rust target.

 # codegen/templates/rust.toml